 Ganpatipule is a small pilgrimage & beach town on the Konkan coast of Maharashtra in India.
-This is one of the top places to visit in Maharashtra, and can be visited as a day trip as part of Mahabaleshwar packages.
-It is situated about 24 km from Ratnagiri, 307 km from Pune, and 345 km from Mumbai.
+About 307 km from Pune, and 345 km from Mumbai, it is one of the top places to visit in Maharashtra, and can be visited as a day trip as part of Mahabaleshwar packages.

 Distance from Mumbai: 345 Kms